-You should also be sure to consider unexpected occurrences that can affect your finances, like:
+It would be best if you also considered unexpected occurrences that can affect your finances, like:

-- If either of you are comfortable with financially supporting the other.
+- If either of you is comfortable with financially supporting the other

 Essential Estate Questions

-Marriage is the most straightforward way that you can say you want to share the rest of your life with someone, and growing old together is often a romanticised aspect of that dream.
+Marriage is the most straightforward way to say you want to share the rest of your life with someone, and growing old together is often a romanticized aspect of that dream.
 But there are more important things to think about when planning to age together than whether you’ll have matching rockers and watch the sun go down together from your front porch.

 Get a practical conversation started by asking: